mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 #### 33:48

 And then, [...] what makes it possible for this, dropping off body and mind?
-It is idea?
-It is concept or perception?
+Is it an idea?
+Is it a concept or perception?
 No. Just activity there.
 Total activity, which is neat and tidy, so-called simplicity.
 Simple activity.
-Simple activity means using your consciousness and using your whole body with wholeheartedness and then jump into the zazen, and then this is called simplicity.
+Simple activity means using your consciousness and using your whole body with wholeheartedness and jump into the zazen, and then this is called simplicity.

-That is called activity.
-Our activity is usually very complicated, but in zazen activity is very simple, which means very tidy and neat and sophisticated.
+That is called *activity*.
+Our activity is usually very complicated, but in zazen, activity is very simple, which means very tidy and neat and unsophisticated.
 Very pure, simple.

-So, this is why that simple activity is important.
-In order to experience intimacy.
-Intimacy.
-Okay?
-So let me explain this one once more again.
+So, this is why that simple activity is important: in order to experience intimacy.
+Let me explain this once again.

 Dogen Zenji explains about washing the robe.
 How can you wash the robe, in *Shobogenzo*?
-Using the water of ashes.
-In ancient time we didn't have soap, so using the water of ashes.
+Using [water with ashes].
+In ancient time we didn't have soap, so using [water with ashes].
 I don't want to explain this one, so I want to explain [using] your washing machine.

 So, look at the washing machine.
 If you want to wash your dirty clothes, you have to put the dirty clothes in the washing machine, and also, next, pure, clean water there.
-That is called dualistic world: dullness, distractions.
-And good or bad, right and wrong, phenomenal world.
+That is called the dualistic world: dullness, distractions, and good or bad, right and wrong;  the phenomenal world.

-And then, when you put the water in the dirty clothes, and then next, what do you do?
+And then, when you put the water in [with] the dirty clothes, then next, what do you do?

 **People:** Soap.